We know that probably the most scary and nerve wracking part of your online training is the exam at the end.

 Make sure you have all required documentation ready and raring to go.
 This will likely include your government issued ID as well as directions and contact telephone number for the test centre.

 If your exam is open book, make sure you have all acceptable manuals and notes ready to take with you.
 If your exam is a long one, make sure you have water with you and food as required.
-Your brain will be thankful for fueling its concentration.
+Your brain will be thankful for fuelling its concentration.
 Don’t worry, your test centre will be able to let you know what you can and cannot take in with you.

 Cutting added stress out from the actual exam day by getting this stuff ready the day before should help you feel calm and ready to conquer!